Cobras take region series

 “We did a good job of getting two-out hits with runners in scoring position,” Todd said.
 “That allowed us to take advantage of some mistakes that were made that extended a couple of innings.
 We didn’t play perfect on defense but we were able to make plays to get ourselves out of some jams that errors had put us in during the game.”

-Cane Bay was previously swept in region play by Wando and Stratford.
+Cane Bay, which has just two seniors, was previously swept in region play by Wando and Stratford.